Find A Dealer Near You!

 The U.S. Environmental Protection Agency (EPA) ranks indoor air pollution among the top four environmental hazards in the U.S. Pollutant levels can be as high as 100 times the levels encountered outside.

-The effects of indoor air pollution can be similar to those from colds or other viral diseases, so it can be difficult to determine the cause of your symptoms.
+The effects of indoor air pollution can be like those from colds or other viral diseases, so it can be difficult to determine the cause of your symptoms.
 These include irritation of the eyes, nose, and throat, headaches, dizziness, and fatigue.

 Some pollutants cause or worsen allergies, respiratory illnesses (such as asthma), heart disease, cancer and other serious long-term conditions.
 Certain pollutants at high concentrations, such as carbon monoxide, can cause death.